-Scalp micropigmentation can usually be removed with the use of a good laser” provided that the original procedure was done correctly.
+“Scalp micropigmentation can usually be removed with the use of a good laser” provided that the original procedure was done correctly.
 In her own words: “The pigments must be placed correctly!
-If too deep, the pigment won’t fade and will turn blue, which is then difficult to treat with laser.
+If too deep, the pigment won’t fade and will turn blue, which is then difficult to treat with laser”.

 According to Nicole Large:

-Most “permanent smp” does fade too but it fades to grey and needs to be lasered for a full removal.
-As long as the clinic is using a “scalp pigment” it should laser off in 1-2 sessions but if they are using permanent makeup could be up to 12+ times.
+“Most “permanent smp” does fade too but it fades to grey and needs to be lasered for a full removal.
+As long as the clinic is using a “scalp pigment” it should laser off in 1-2 sessions but if they are using permanent makeup could be up to 12+ times”.

-Men versus Women
+SMP in Men versus Women

 Historically, the scalp micropigmentation market was dominated by men who wanted the fashionable “shadow” look that indicates a full head of hair.
-However, an increasing number of women are getting SMP in order to make their hair appear denser and fuller by covering the in-between thinning regions with ink.
-According to Tino Barbone of the Scalp Micropigmentation Center in Canada:
+However, an increasing number of women are getting SMP in order to make their long hair appear denser and fuller by covering the in-between thinning regions with ink.
+According to Tino Barbone of the Scalp Micropigmentation Center in Toronto, Canada:

-I’ve seen a huge rise in women coming in to have SMP.
+“I’ve seen a huge rise in women coming in to have SMP.
 The reason why women are perfect for this treatment is because they have a lot more hair than men, and they keep it longer.
 Therefore, the camouflage of our hair density treatment looks outstanding.
 Our ladies that have done this treatment use 90 percent less powder and fiber type camouflaging products, and some have stopped using those entirely.